Topology-Aware Active Learning on Graphs: Numerical Experiments

 Edges are weighted with a gaussian kernel

-where $d_k(x_i)$ is the distance to the $k$th nearest neighbor, which ensures that edge weights adapt to both sparse and dense regions of the feature space.
+where $d_k(x_i)$ is the distance from $x_i$ to its $k$th nearest neighbor, which ensures edge weights adapt to both sparse and dense regions of the feature space.
 The norm $\Vert \cdot \Vert$ is cosine similarity (angular metric).
 Importantly, weights are computed only for the $k$ nearest neighbors identified via the kNN search; all other entries in $W$ are set to zero.

-In Sections~\ref{sec:basic_al_results} and~\ref{sec:results:PWLL}, we use Laplace learning as the classifier (see Section~\ref{sec:background:GLR}) and set $k=25$ for graph construction.
-Each experiment is run over 10 random trials.

-In Section~\ref{sec:results:rewiring}, we adopt the localized rewiring strategy described in Algorithm~\ref{alg:rewiring}.
-We set $q = 2$, $k_1 = 50$, $k_2 = 30$, with powers $p_1 = 1$, $p_2 = 2$, and quadratic weights $\lambda_1 = 1$, $\lambda_2 = 4$, following the multiscale design of \cite{weihs2025Hypergraphs}.
-We run 100 trials of each experiment, starting each with one label per class (10 total labels).

-Across all experiments, we use uncertainty sampling as the acquisition function (see Section~\ref{sec:background:AL}).
-Plots display mean accuracy (solid line) with one standard deviation (shaded region) across trials, as a function of label rate.
+Sections~\ref{sec:basic_al_results} and \ref{sec:results:sequential_vs_batch} present coreset and AL results on image datasets, comparing our proposed CC with other coreset methods on downstream sequential and batch AL, respectively.
+In Section \ref{sec:results:PWLL}, we report results on image datasets for our BFC-based metric that provides PWLL-$\tau$ a data-driven signal to inform the transition from exploration to exploitation.
+Finally, in Section~\ref{sec:results:rewiring}, we adopt the localized rewiring strategy described in Algorithm~\ref{alg:rewiring}.
+Across all experiments - except PWLL-$\tau$ in Section \ref{sec:results:PWLL} - we use uncertainty sampling as the acquisition function (see Section~\ref{sec:background:AL}).
+Throughout, plots display mean accuracy (solid line) with one standard deviation (shaded region) across trials.